 After a night on board, our ship leaves Pelješac for Hvar (pronounced Kvar), the longest of the Dalmatian islands (68 kilometres long), where we dock in the afternoon.
 Equipped with our 'whispers' (audiophones), as we are every time we disembark, we set off on a guided tour of the town, just long enough to get our bearings in terms of history and culture.

-In 1612, at a time when only aristocrats had access to culture, Prince Pietro Semitecolo decided to create a a municipal theater on the first floor of the Arsenal, a place used for repairing ships and storing maritime.
-This theater was renovated in 2009.
+In 1612, at a time when only aristocrats had access to culture access to culture, Prince Pietro Semitecolo decided to create, on the first floor of the the first floor of the Arsenal, a place used for repairing ships and storing maritime renovated in 2009.

-Access to the Fortica (Španjola) fortress, originally intended to protect the town, by a path winding upwards through prickly pear and agave trees.
-Its construction was completed in the mid century, on a hill overlooking the old part of the town of Hvar.
-This brief tour ends with a visit to the old dungeons, which give us a glimpse of the living conditions for a prisoner in the sixteenth century.
+The Fortica (Španjola) fortress, originally designed to protect the town originally intended to protect the town, by a path winding its way up through prickly pear and agave trees.
+Its construction was completed in the mid century, on a hill overlooking the old part of the town of Hvar. of Hvar.
+This brief tour ends with a visit to the old dungeons, which give us a glimpse of the living conditions in the old days. a glimpse of what life was like for a prisoner in the sixteenth century.

 Brać: wild coves and turquoise bays

-The next day, we approach the island of Brać via Bol, a coastal town on the south coast.
-This renowned seaside resort is typical of Dalmatia, with its harbour, daily market and white stone houses where time seems to stand still.
+The next day, we approach the island of Brać ((pronounced Bratch) via Bol, a coastal town on the south coast.
+This renowned seaside resort is typical of Dalmatia, with its port, daily market and white stone houses where time seems to have stood still. where time seems to stand still.
 Walk along the harbour and enjoy a glass of fruity Croatian wine, almost with your feet in the water.
-Brać is famous for the open-air quarries from which its white stone is extracted.
-They were quarried for the construction of Diocletian's Palace and even the White House in Washington!
+Brać is famous for its open-air quarries from which its white stones are extracted. the construction of Diocletian's Palace and even for the Diocletian's Palace and even the White House in Washington!

-Zlatni Rat is the ideal place for sunbathing and water sports such as kitesurfing, sea kayaking and windsurfing.
-Only an hour's ferry ride from Split, this spot is very popular with Croatians.
+Zlatni Rat is the ideal place for sunbathing and water sports water sports such as kitesurfing, sea kayaking and windsurfing. windsurfing.
+Only an hour's ferry ride from Split, this spot is very popular with Croatians. popular with Croatians.

-The night is illuminated by the "tears of Saint Laurent", a swarm of meteors that seem to come from the constellation of Perseus.
-On this last night on board, the Admiral's passengers enjoy the show and dance, remembering Horace's verses " Carpe diem quam minimum credula postero ("Seize the day, relying as little as possible on tomorrow").
+The night is illuminated by the "tears of Saint Laurent", a swarm of meteors that appear to come from the constellation of Perseus.
+On this last night on board, the Admiral's passengers enjoy the show and dance, remembering Horace's verses. the show and dance, remembering Horace's verses, " Carpe diem quam minimum credula postero ("Seize the day, relying as little as possible on tomorrow"). tomorrow as possible").

 Text : Capucine Ferry